NeoGeographyToolkit/BinaryBuilder/build_python_modules/README.txt

 The script will print at the end the value of the environmental variable ASP_PYTHON_MODULES_PATH which needs to be set before running the Stereo Pipeline.

+The script requires that the gcc, g++, and gfortran compilers be present on your system.